Best Film for the Nikon Nikkorex F

 - Slide film 6-8 stops

-The Nikon Nikkorex F uses 35mm film that is sold in canisters.
-It can also be described as 135 film, and it is the most widely used type of film.
+35mm film that is sold in metal canisters is used by the Nikon Nikkorex F. 35mm film can also be described as 135 film, and it is the most widely used film format.

-Changing the film you are using will alter the look of your shots.
-This is one of the best things about using film.
+Changing the film emulsion you are using will change the look of your photos.
+This is one of the marvelous things about using film.

 DX Coded Film

-Virtually all new 35mm film offered currently has DX encoding on the canister.
-This lets electronically controlled cameras to automatically detect and set the ISO when the canister is loaded into the camera.
+All new 35mm film sold at this time has a DX code.
+This allows cameras to auto detect and set the ISO when the film is loaded.

-The ISO (ASA) on the Nikon Nikkorex F is required to be dialed in manually.
-For that reason, DX-coding doesn’t make a difference.
+ASA (ISO) on the Nikon Nikkorex F has to be dialed in manually.
+Which means that DX-coding doesn’t be of any use.

 Nikon Nikkorex F Resources

-There are a few choices for where to develop 35mm film.
-For a more complete explanation of the options take a look at my article on Where to Get Film Developed.
+There are a variety of possible choices for where to have 35mm film developed.
+For a more extensive discussion of the possible choices see my article on Where to Get Film Developed.

 - Develop Film at Home